 - How do they see themselves?
 Who does your audience interact online with?
 What videos are they watching?
 What else do they buy, or consume online?

 - What does your audience expect from your site?
 What kind of information are you willing to provide online freely or for a fee?
 What kind of information will you not be providing online for free?

 Being able to define your website’s target audience is a vital step in the website planning process and it will help you communicate better with the web developer and everyone else assisting you with your website, and ensure that you get a better result in the end.

 If you don’t have access to accurate market research data about your target audience, then start with a “best guess” based on your experience and research.

 Also, try not to limit your criteria too much.
 You could end up investing too much time pursuing a niche that is just too small, or an online opportunity that may not be worth pursuing.

 Conversely, unless you plan to build a portal website and have the resources to do so, avoid trying to make your web site be “everything to everyone”, or you’ll just end up putting yourself in an untenable position when it comes to developing and implementing an effective content strategy for your website, as you will see when we continue exploring the website planning process in another section.

 To continue reading this article, click on the link below:

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been certified, reviewed, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked from this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been tested, reviewed, or certified by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, reviewed, or advertised on this site.

 Did you enjoy this article?
-Please feel free to share this post with anyone thinking of starting their own business online using the social buttons below.
+If so, please take a moment to use the social buttons below to share this post with anyone thinking of starting or growing a business online.